Economic Surprise Index

 What Is the Economic Surprise Index?

-An Economic Surprise Index (ESI) is a rolling, weighted composite that scores each incoming economic data release — such as NFP, CPI, PMI, retail sales, and GDP — against the median Bloomberg or Reuters consensus forecast prior to release.
-A positive reading means the data has been consistently beating expectations; a negative reading means the economy is disappointing relative to what economists predicted.
+An Economic Surprise Index (ESI) is a rolling, weighted composite that scores each incoming economic data release, including NFP, CPI, PMI, retail sales, industrial production, and GDP, against the median Bloomberg or Reuters consensus forecast immediately prior to the release.
+A positive reading means the data flow has been consistently beating expectations; a negative reading means the economy is disappointing relative to what economists predicted.
+Crucially, the index measures the gap between outcome and expectation, not the absolute level of economic activity.

 Why It Matters for Traders